zuvbruuv/Luna-Interface-Suite/Documentation.md

 })
 ```
 #### Creating A Section
 Sections Help Organize Your Script.
-Ability to add Elements To Sections is coming soon
+You May Add Any Element To A Section Like You Would On A Tab As Of Beta 5.1
 ```lua
 Tab:CreateSection("Section Example")
 ```